smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 7. Visit the `content-web` Action for your GitHub Fabmedical repository and see the new Image being deployed into your Kubernetes cluster.

-8. While this update runs, return the Azure Portal in the browser.
+8. While this update runs, return the Azure Portal in the browser and open Azure kubernetes service.

 9. From the navigation menu, select **Replica Sets** under **Workloads**.
 From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.